vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 >`yot -i ./examples/kubernetes/removeAnnotations.yaml -o /tmp/new`

-## Remove Annotations from Specific Kubernetes Object Types
+## Remove annotations from specific Kubernetes object types

-To build on the previous example, there are often times when you may want to remove annotations from specific Kubernetes types, or a combination of conditions.
-To remove these annotations, we will use the `delete` action and a `documentQuery`.
+To build on the previous example, there are times when you may want to remove annotations from specific Kubernetes types, or a combination of conditions.
+To remove annotations, use the `delete` action and a `documentQuery`.

 ```yaml
 # removeAnnotationsWithConditions.yaml